 At Pacific Crest, community isn’t an afterthought.
-We’ve dedicated a member of our staff to focus solely on community involvement: tracing the financial threads that run through our communities, and finding ways to strengthen that fabric so the whole community can thrive.
+We’ve dedicated a member of our staff to focus on community involvement: tracing the financial threads that run through our communities, and finding ways to strengthen that fabric so the whole community can thrive.

 2. Build partnerships

 It’s why we partner with nonprofits to offer financial counseling and other resources, like homebuyer education and downpayment assistance – such as Klamath Lake Community Action Services, which teaches financial investment for people who are trying to get an Individual Development Account (IDA) so they can buy a home.

 We’re constantly looking for ways to meet our members at their point of need with products and services that make a difference.
 For example, how can you make financial progress when money is tight?
 It’s a common conundrum, and to address it, we offer Dreamsaver accounts: the savings program where you set money aside, and we match it.

 Financial literacy is a crucial life skill.
 That’s why we work with schools to bring financial education to the classroom.
-Through the software program Banzai, we support students learning financial literacy with real-life scenarios.
 We donated the Financial Peace University curriculum to local high schools, and we support teachers, sharing our expertise with their classes as needed.

 5. Get to work